Cycle 3

 Suggested approach

-Inquiry opportunities: STIC; ForeST Greenhouse
+Inquiry opportunities: STIC: ForeST Greenhouse

 Other experiments/demos: take plant cuttings (e.g. Spider plant) and grow new plants to see how humans can artificially manipulate plant reproduction.
 Growing carrot tops is another fun practical for this purpose.